nodesman/couchbase-mobile-portal/md-docs/_1x/guides/authentication/openid/overview.md

 ![](img/images.003.png)

 1. The Google SignIn SDK prompts the user to login and if successful it returns an ID token to the application.
-T
 2. The ID token is used to create a Sync Gateway session by sending a POST `/{db}/_session` request.
 3. Sync Gateway returns a cookie session in the response header.
 4. The Sync Gateway cookie session is used on the replicator object.